laurencelundblade/t_cose/README.md

 there is no supported alternative to those that work with DER-encoded signatures.

-There are no known problems with the code and test coverages for the adaptor is reasonably good with the exception of the fan out of all the possible memory allocation failures.
+There are no known problems with the code and test coverage for the adaptor is reasonably good with the exception of the fan out of all the possible memory allocation failures.
 (Ideally there would be a test case for the failure of every single memory allocation, but this